rec/gitz/README.rst

   Push a sequence of commit IDs to a remote repository

 `git when <doc/git-when.rst>`_
-  When did each file change (date, commit, message), or
+  For each file, show the most recent commit that changed it.

-  Dotfiles are ignored by default
+  Dotfiles are ignored by default.

 Dangerous commands that delete, rename or overwrite branches
 ============================================================